tl;dr Link to heading

 There is an article on the renv website about how to speed up package builds when using docker, but figuring out how to make use of the renv cache will have to be another blog post.

-docker with PPAs
+docker with PPAs Link to heading

 PPAs are “personal package archives”.
 In this case, the relevant personal archives are supplied by Dirk Eddelbuettel and Michael Rutter, and they contain R packages that can be installed as binaries rather than being compiled from source.
 To use them, I switched to the rocker/r-ubuntu image and installed the relevant packages via apt-get.